High Availability and Disaster Recovery

 Leveraging Previous Hardware Investments

-Your company may have already made a major capital investment in hardware, yet the benefits of cloud architectures, with simplified management and scalability, might tempt you to abandon those investments in favor of the cloud.
+Your company may have already made a major capital investment in hardware, yet the benefits of cloud architectures, with simplified management tools and scalability, might tempt you to abandon those investments in favor of the cloud.
 In most cases, you can leverage this commodity hardware for an on-premises private cloud by reconfiguring it, thus creating a hybrid environment with all the advantages described here.

 When Public Cloud Isn’t Possible